 - License reinstatement process

 The consequences of a DUI conviction are serious.
-In February, 2004, the Pennsylvania legislature tightened the guidelines for DUI charges.
-The new law has increased the jail time for a first time DUI with a Blood Alcohol Content (BAC) of .16% from two days to three days in jail.
-Additionally, subsequent convictions within 10 years now result in ninety days in jail, as opposed to thirty days under the old law.
-The BAC necessary to receive a charge of DUI or ARD are .02% for a juvenile offender, .08% for an adult, and .04% for a commercial freight hauler or bus operator.
+In February 2004, the Pennsylvania legislature tightened the guidelines for DUI charges.
+The new law has increased the jail time for a first-time DUI with a BAC of .16 percent from two days to three days in jail.
+Additionally, subsequent convictions within 10 years now result in 90 days in jail, as opposed to 30 days under the old law.
+The BAC necessary to receive a charge of DUI or ARD are .02 percent for a juvenile offender, .08 percent for an adult and .04 percent for a commercial freight hauler or bus operator.

 Our attorneys have an in-depth understanding of the laws that relate to DUI stops, testing, and arrests.
 They will effectively represent you in your drinking and driving case.

 Elisabeth K.H.
-Pasqualini, Esq. is an accomplished federal and state criminal defense attorney who has successfully defended clients against serious DUI charges.
+Pasqualini, Esquire, is an accomplished federal and state criminal defense attorney who has successfully defended clients against serious DUI charges.

 Title 75 Pa.C.S. §3802(a) provides as follows:

 An individual may not drive, operate or be in actual physical control of the movement of a vehicle after imbibing a sufficient amount of alcohol such that the individual is rendered incapable of safely driving, operating or being in actual physical control of the movement of the vehicle.

 Thereafter, the DUI statute provides for an additional assessment when the defendant has either drugs or alcohol, or a combined amount of both, in his or her blood system under a three-tier system.